 And yet there is still a friendly rivalry across all the states in the U.S. about what exactly the right seasoning is for ribs.
 It obviously depends on individual taste and to a large extent where one grew up.
 However, when it comes down to the fact of the matter there is really no correct answer.
 Each seasoning approach can be as valid as any other.

 However, for the aspirant grill or barbecue master, working knowledge of rib seasoning is absolutely essential.
 You do not have to stick to one style – but exploring the various styles of seasoning can add not only to the fun of preparing ribs – but also to the enjoyment of those who will be consuming them.

 There places in the United States where the sauce or marinade rules the roost, but a working knowledge of seasoning is always at the heart of great ribs.

 Here are some seasonings that might offer great taste and enjoyment.

 Firstly there is the sweet run which is much loved in the South.
 Its base is brown sugar – but the addition of cumin and smokey paprika adds that depth of flavor and a small bit to the recipe.
 The ideal rub for both pork and beef ribs.
 Rub it on and leave overnight in the refrigerator.
 No need for any marinade.

-Now many people would say that a well respected steak rub has no place on ribs.
+Now many people would say that a well-respected steak rub has no place on ribs.
 They’d be wrong.
-There’s reason that classic steal rubs have stood the test of time.
+There’s the reason that classic steal rubs have stood the test of time.
 They are simply incredible at bringing out those meaty flavors.

 A great steak rub can do wonders for a rack of ribs.
 Try this one out.

-There’s another related seasoning rub that those with a taste for something a bit more spicy might like.
+There’s another related seasoning rub that those with a taste for something a bit spicier might like.
 Takeout the chocolate and add dried peppers, chipotle are ideal.